 I have been a certified guide since 1989.
 I have worked for a variety of companies in the past.
 Now, I only lead Rick Steves tours and lead and assist a few others that we organize on our own to undiscovered destinations in Turkey and neighboring countries.

-Some Americans are nervous about traveling to Turkey for fear of terrorism and that they will be the recipient of anti-American sentiment.
+Some Americans are nervous that they will be the recipient of anti-American sentiment in Turkey.
 What would you say to dispel that misconception?

 Anti-American sentiment has never been an issue in this country.
-People of Turkey have the common sense and understanding that the visitors do not necessarily agree with the policies of their country, or the politicians.
-They are easy going, and honest in the way they talk.
+People of Turkey have the common sense and understanding that visitors do not necessarily agree with the policies of their country, or the politicians.
+Turkish people are easygoing, and honest in the way they talk.
 When you ask, they will tell you what they think.
-They do not personalize anything in the identity of the goodwilled traveler that came that far to see this country.
-Our tour members agree on one thing at the end of tours, and that is the friendliness and the hospitality of the Turkish people.
+They do not personalize anything in the identity of the good-willed traveler who came that far to see this country.
+Our tour members agree on one thing at the end of tours, and that is that the friendliness and the hospitality of the Turkish people is incredible.
 You can easily see this through the tour surveys they write.

 Why should people who are interested in Europe travel to Turkey?

 Visiting Turkey will extend your horizons.
-Everybody always talk about the cradle of civilization being here and there.
+Everybody always talk about the cradle of civilization being in this place or that.
 I say, "Wait till you see Turkey and what it has to offer."
 Turkey is Asia Minor, home to countless, very important civilizations throughout the history — not only one.
 It has been the crossroads of cultures both in the past and today.
 It is not only a physical bridge between Europe and Asia, but also a cultural one.